ngneat/elf/docs/docs/features/pagination.md

 This feature requires `@ngneat/elf-entities`
 :::

 Using this feature, you can manage pagination by using the store.
-First, you need to install the package by using the CLI command or npm:
+First, you need to install the package by using the CLI command `elf-cli install` and selecting the pagination package, or via npm:

 ```bash
 npm i @ngneat/elf-pagination
 ```

-To use this feature, provides the `withPagination` props factory function to `createState`:
+To use this feature, provide the `withPagination` props factory function in the `createState` call:

 ```ts
 import { createState, Store } from '@ngneat/elf';